 Capital Gain: Profit from the sale or trade of an investment property such as stock or real estate.
 Can be long-term (held for more than one year) or short-term (held for less than one year).

 Composite Return: A single return filed by a partnership, S-corporation, or limited liability company (LLC) taxed as a partnership or S-corporation on behalf of two or more nonresident individuals, trusts or estates who are partners of the partnership, shareholders of the S-corporation or members of the LLC.
 A composite return allows S-corporations or partnerships to compute and report the South Carolina income and tax attributable to electing nonresident shareholders or partners on a single tax return.
 Filed using Form SC1040.

 Dependent Exemption: A qualifying child or qualifying relative for whom you can claim a dependent exemption.

-Direct Deposit: One of the three options for South Carolina taxpayers to receive their refund.
-The refund is deposited directly to the taxpayer's bank account.
-The taxpayer must have an established checking or savings account to use this option.
-This fast, simple, safe, secure method is the option recommended by the SCDOR.
+Direct Deposit: The preferred methods of the three options for South Carolina taxpayers to receive their refund.
+It’s the fastest, easiest, most secure way to receive your refund.
+As soon as we’ve processed your return, your refund will be deposited into your bank account.
+You must have an established checking or savings account to use this option.
 (Related: Paper Check, Prepaid Debit Card, Refund)